rafaelcpalmeida/Word-Highlighter/README.md

 # Known BUGs
 - Google - the extension works the first time you visit google.com but if you change your search term or switch pages it no longer works.
+- Extension popup - once you open the popup you have to click anywhere on the window to fill the color you previously selected on the color picker.

 # Thanks to
 - [Freepik] for the beautiful icon